attilio23/italian_lotto_game/README.md

 For more information about the Lotto Game visit: https://www.sisal.it/lotto/come-si-gioca

 ## Learning path 3
 This branch represents the third level of the project.
+The user can generate zero, one or more tickets.
+For each ticket generated, it is specified whether it is a winning ticket or a non-winning ticket (if a ticket is winning, the result is shown).
-If the user has generated one or more tickets, is checked whether each ticket is winning or not (showing the result, if the ticket is winning) based on the generated extraction.
-The gross prize and the net prize are shown for each winning ticket.
+For each winning ticket, the gross prize and the net prize are shown.

 ### Structure
 * lotto_game.py: